Daveeeid/NCD_Mortality_Rwanda/README.md

 Non-communicable diseases (NCDs) like cardiovascular conditions, cancer, and diabetes are leading causes of death worldwide.
 In Rwanda, this burden is rising.
 This project investigates:

--The trend of NCD mortality rates over time
+- The trend of NCD mortality rates over time

--Differences by gender
+- Differences by gender

--Risk segmentation using clustering (KMeans)
+- Risk segmentation using clustering (KMeans)

--Interactive dashboards for insight delivery using Power BI
+- Interactive dashboards for insight delivery using Power BI

 📂 Dataset